JiamingDTHU/Joint-Segmentation-and-Classification-for-Brain-Tumor-MRIs/README.md

  1. We intend to reproduce the experiment results of a paper using cUNet that can simultaneously complete segmentation task and classification task[^01].
  2. After we complete task 1, we will modify our networks to try to achieve higher prediction performance
- 3. Plan B: implement Edge-Unet[^02 ], which based on the dataset we are using.
+ 3. Plan B: implement Edge-Unet,i.e reproduce the work in which[^02] we find our dataset

 ## Todo List
 - [x] Data Augmentation